couchbaselabs/tuqtng/docs/n1ql-v1.md

 ## Appendix 3 - Operator Precedence

-The following operators are supported by UNQL.
+The following operators are supported by N1QL.
 The list is ordered from highest to lowest precedence.

 * CASE/WHEN/THEN/ELSE/END
 * .